 - Kube-proxy.
 This proxy service relays requests to the correct container and performs load balancing.
 Kube-proxy also performs host-level subnetting to ensure services are accessible to other components.

-The steps in Kubernetes implementation
+Kubernetes implementation steps

 In this tutorial, we'll create a single-node cluster that runs on the Windows 10 operating system.